 It has been an honor, and we hope to be here many more years to come!

-So today we move forward into the next 5 years of A Spicy Perspective with a true crowd-pleaser, our Slow Cooker Beef Enchilada Recipe.
+So today we move forward into the next decade of A Spicy Perspective with a true crowd-pleaser, our Slow Cooker Beef Enchilada Recipe.

-This easy recipe is just the kind of dinner I like to prepare this time of year… warm and comforting, with a punch of spice and tangy sweetness.
-And of course, melted cheese on top!
+This easy recipe is just the kind of dinner I like to prepare this time of year… warm and comforting, with a pinch of spice and tangy sweetness.
+(And of course, melted cheese on top!)

-Our Slow Cooker Beef Enchilada Recipe, as you see in the title is cooked throughout the day in a crockpot.
+Our Easy Beef Enchilada Recipe, as you see in the title is cooked throughout the day in a crockpot.
 You can start it in the morning before you head off to work, then walk into a house filled with the most sumptuous tantalizing aroma later that evening.

 When you’re ready for dinner, you simply roll the slow-cooked beef in tortillas, sprinkle with cheese, and bake just long enough to melt the cheese.

-There’s a top-secret ingredient in this Slow Cooker Beef Enchilada Recipe that adds depth and a touch of sweetness.
+There’s a top-secret ingredient in this Crockpot Enchilada Recipe that adds depth and a touch of sweetness.
 Musselman’s Apple Butter!

 Think about it…